-Middle Participle Adverbial has no Art.
-Adjectival attributive has Art. before noun it modifies.
-Adjectival substantive has Art. but no noun.
-Present While loosing himself (The boy) who is loosing himself The one loosing himself Aorist After loosing herself (The girl) who was loosing herself loosing himself (The girl) who loosed herself The one who loosed himself Perfect After having loosed themselves (The crowds) having loosed themselves The ones having loosed themselves
+Middle Adverbial has no Adjectival attributive Adjectival substantive Participle Art. has Art. before noun has Art. but no noun. it modifies.
+Present While loosing (The boy) who is The one loosing himself loosing himself himself Aorist After loosing (The girl) who was The one who was herself loosing herself loosing himself (The girl) who loosed The one who loosed herself himself Perfect After having (The crowds) having The ones having loosed thei mselves loosed themselves loosed themselves